On the complexity of finding large odd induced subgraphs and odd colorings: Further research

 From a broader point of view, concerning problems that are \FPT by rank-width such as \textsc{Independent Set}, \textsc{Dominating Set}, \textsc{$q$-Coloring}, and \textsc{Feedback Vertex Set}, the currently fastest algorithms run in time $\Ocal^*(2^{\Ocal(\rw^2)})$~\cite{Bui-XuanTV10,BergougnouxK19}, but the lower bounds under the \ETH are just $\Ocal^*(2^{o(\rw)})$, from the classical linear \NP-hardness reductions from \textsc{3-Sat}.
 To improve the lower bounds, one should probably construct graph families of rank-width $\Ocal(\sqrt{n})$ and boolean-width $\Theta(n)$, as these problems can be solved in single-exponential time parameterized by boolean-width~\cite{Bui-XuanTV11,BergougnouxK19}.
 In particular, this would answer a question of Bui-Xuan et al.~\cite{Bui-XuanTV11} about the relation between rank-width and boolean-width.
 A related question is to determine which graphs, other than sparse ones, have rank-width $\Ocal(\sqrt{n})$.

-Concerning problems that are $\W[1]$-hard by rank-width (or clique-width), such as as \textsc{Chromatic Number}, \textsc{Edge Dominating Set}, \textsc{Maximum Cut}, and \textsc{Hamiltonian Path}, the lower bounds that follow directly from the ones for clique-width~\cite{FominGLS10,FominGLSZ19,FominGLS14} leave a huge gap for rank-width.
+Concerning problems that are $\W[1]$-hard by rank-width (or clique-width), such as \textsc{Chromatic Number}, \textsc{Edge Dominating Set}, \textsc{Maximum Cut}, and \textsc{Hamiltonian Path}, the lower bounds that follow directly from the ones for clique-width~\cite{FominGLS10,FominGLSZ19,FominGLS14} leave a huge gap for rank-width.
 Closing this gap looks like a challenging problem.
-Finally, and more generally, do there exist problems that behave better for rank-width than for clique-width?
-If the answer is positive, the parity problems considered in this article seem to be good candidates.

 Note that the problems that we considered can be seen as the ``parity version'' of \textsc{Independent Set} and \textsc{$q$-Coloring}.
 It is natural to consider the parity version of other classical problems.
 In Appendix~\ref{sec:DS} we present some results on the parity version of domination problems, where the main contribution is to adapt the dynamic programming algorithms of Section~\ref{sec:DP} to these problems.
+It seems plausible that these results could also be lifted to the parity version of the vertex partitioning problems considered in~\cite{Bui-XuanTV13}.

+\textbf{Acknowledgement}.
+We would like to thank the anonymous referees for helpful and thorough comments that improved the presentation of the manuscript.

 \begin{appendix}